Abortion in Nepal

 Nepal legalised abortion in March 2002, under the 11th Amendment to the Civil Code.
 The legal services were successfully implemented on December 25, 2003.
 The high maternal mortality rates in Nepal led to the government legalising it.
 More than 500,000 women sought abortion between 2004 and 2014.
-In 2014, 323,100 women in Nepal had the abortion; among this, only 42% of abortions were legal and 19% were treated for abortion complications.
-Similar study had found the rate of unintended pregnancy as 50%.
+In 2014, 323,100 women in Nepal had abortions; of these, only 42% of abortions were legal and 19% were treated for abortion complications.
+A similar study found a 50% rate of unintended pregnancy.

 Methods for abortion

 According to the services provided by the government, women are allowed to choose between manual vacuum aspiration (MVA) and medical abortion (MA) abortion procedures.

 Manual vacuum aspiration: It is a moderately invasive procedure where cervical dilators are used and suction is applied to remove the pregnancy from the uterus.

 Medical abortion: Medical abortion is a method most often combining a series of two types of oral pills taken to terminate the pregnancy.
 The experience is similar to a miscarriage and many patients feel it is a less invasive option.